moulish-dev/vita/README.md

 # 🎙️ VITA – Voice Integration Toolkit for Applications

 **VITA** is a developer-friendly Python library that makes it easy to integrate TTS (Text-to-Speech) into your applications.
-Powered by open-weight models like **[Kokoro-82M](https://huggingface.co/hexgrad/Kokoro-82M)**, VITA is modular, lightweight, and ready for production or personal use.
+Powered by open-weight models like **[Kokoro-82M](https://huggingface.co/hexgrad/Kokoro-82M)** and Suno's Bark.
+VITA is modular, lightweight, and ready for production or personal use.

+Models Supported:

+✅ Kokoro TTS
+✅ Suno Bark TTS

 ---